 Master of Maritime Administration and Logistics (MMAL)

+Students in any of TAMUG's graduate programs may also choose to join the Texas A&M Maritime Academy if they wish to work toward licensing as a Third Mate Unlimited Oceans and Unlimited Tonnage in the U.S. Merchant Marine.
 Other cooperative graduate degree programs, at both the master and doctorate levels, are in place with the departments of Wildlife and Fisheries Sciences, Oceanography and Biology at Texas A&M University in College Station.

 Honors - Student may choose to apply for the Honors Program to enhance their education, increase their opportunities to participate in research and to join others in advanced studies.
 To learn more about Honors, click here.